 The following plant groups are classified as irritants of the skin or gastrointestinal tract.
 Oxalates irritate both the skin and the gastrointestinal tract.
 Exposure to small amounts of these plants is relatively safe.

 If a child eats any part of an oxalate-containing plant, wipe out the residue of the plant from the mouth and offer a cool drink or snack such as a popsicle, applesauce or yogurt.
-If there is swelling which prevents the child taking anything by mouth or causes difficulty breathing, take her to the nearest emergency department immediately.
+If there is swelling that prevents the child taking anything by mouth or causes difficulty breathing, go to the nearest emergency department immediately.

 When the juices of the plant come in contact with the skin, burning, pain and swelling may occur.
 Lather the exposed area repeatedly with soap and rinse with warm running water to ease the irritation.
 If the pain continues, contact your child's physician.

 Examples of plants that contain oxalates include:

 The juices, leaves, roots and seeds of plants containing gastrointestinal irritants can produce stomach cramps, nausea, vomiting and diarrhea.
 With most of these plants, vomiting and diarrhea are mild and should last only a few hours.
 Ingesting small quantities of these plants should not cause any symptoms.
 However, eating an amount comparable to the size of a small salad would be poisonous.

 If your child eats one of these plants, wipe out the mouth and offer food or milk.
 If vomiting or diarrhea occurs, give plenty of clear liquids to prevent dehydration.
 If the symptoms are severe and/or prolonged, contact your child's physician.

 Examples of gastrointestinal irritants include: